 What do you do in your “spare time?”

-My husband and I really enjoy traveling and spending time our families and friends.
+My husband and I really enjoy traveling and spending time with our families and friends.
 While no Olympic team is waiting for us, we enjoy running, swimming, cycling, hiking, kayaking, eating and hanging out with our dogs!
 Raised in New England, we are also avid New England Patriots and Boston Red Sox Fans but make a point to be polite about it.

 As part of a post military retirement stay in shape strategy and bucket list, I am working my way down a long list of destination marathons that I want to complete, with three planned over the next 10 months.
 I run for fun.
 I run for pizza.
 I run for aspirin.